 The image below is now seen elsewhere online, and this web page will hopefully clarify its origin.
 This is not a digitized copy of a colourful painting, but it is rather a colourized digital copy of a black and white photograph.

 Lloyd's of London archival factory drawings

-Subsequent research has uncovered additional drawings of the S.S Lake Huron and S.S.
-Lake Superior Beaver Line steamships.
-They were found online while researching the seaport of Batoum, the point of departure for thousands of Doukhobor emigrants to Canada on these steamships.
-(Link) This is an extraordinary set of original measured marine architectural drawings (blueprints) of the boats by the original firms in Glasgow which built the steamships in 1881 and 1884.
-An example drawing of the S.S.
-Lake Superior is depicted in profile below.
+Subsequent to the unexpected discovery of the Huron and Superior photographs, a number of rare drawings of the Beaver Line steamships were also found in an online archive maintained by the Lloyd's Register Foundation Heritage & Education Centre in England.
+(Link) They were found while researching the seaport of Batoum (Link), the point of departure for thousands of Doukhobor emigrants to Canada on these steamships.
+This is an extraordinary set of original measured marine architectural plans (blueprints) of the boats by the original firms in Glasgow which built the steamships in 1881 and 1884.